btkrausen/hashicorp/terraform/Hands-On Labs/Section 05 - Use Terraform outside of core workflow/02 - Terraform_Taint_and_Replace.md

 As of Terraform v0.15.2 and later the `taint` command is deprecated, because there are better alternatives available.

-If your intent is to force replacement of a particular object even though there are no configuration changes that would require it, it is recommended to use the `-replace` option with terraform apply in place of the depcreated `taint` command.
+If your intent is to force replacement of a particular object even though there are no configuration changes that would require it, it is recommended to use the `-replace` option with terraform apply in place of the deprecated `taint` command.

 Remove the offending error from the `remote-exec` provisioner and rebuild the web server resource using the `terraform apply -replace` command.